zjc6666/ISCAP_Age_Estimation/self-supervised-speech-recognition/README.md

 # ISCAP_Age_Estimation

-This Repository contains the code for pretrain wav2vec2 model.
+This is a wrapper version of [wav2vec 2.0 framework](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec), which attempts to build an accurate speech recognition models with small amount of transcribed data.
+But we use this model to extractor new feature for our training.

 ## Installation

 ## Usage

-### prepare data
+### 1.prepare data

+First of all, take our training data set as an unlabeled data set to train the wav2 vec2 model. \
+Of course, if you have other real unlabeled data sets to participate in the training, it is also encouraged.\
 create wav_path file, like ```../data/train/wav_path```

-### download pretrained wav2vec2 model
+### 2. download pretrained wav2vec2 model

-### use new data to finetune orignal wav2vec2 model
+### 3. use new data to finetune orignal wav2vec2 model

-### extract wav2vec2 feature from different wav2vec2 encoder layers
+### 4. extract wav2vec2 feature from different wav2vec2 encoder layers